-Getting ready to travel internationally again?
-It’s time for a change: Stop carrying loads of money with you on your travels, exchanging currency at the airport, or paying exorbitant ATM fees abroad.
-There’s a better way.
+Getting ready to travel internationally?
+It's time for a change: Stop carrying loads of money with you on your travels, exchanging currency at the airport, or paying exorbitant ATM fees abroad.
+There's a better way.

 If you plan to travel abroad even semi-regularly, you need the Charles Schwab debit card.
 This free checking account is a must in any traveler's wallet because it means you'll never pay ATM fees, in the U.S. or internationally.
 We don't get paid to promote this card – it's just the best solution for travelers to get money while on the road.